 (1) Represents the sum of the values attributable to the accelerated vesting of the unvested portion of all outstanding Company Stock Options, RSUs and PSUs held by the executive officer as of December 31, 2019.
 The value of the accelerated equity awards was calculated based on the closing price of our common stock on December 31, 2019 (\$9.99).
 Upon the death or disability of the executive, PSUs and PCUs will accelerate and vest based on actual performance through the completion of the performance period and will be prorated for the date of termination.
-We have estimated for purposes of this disclosure that PSUs and PCUs awards under the Replacement Plan and LTI Plan are valued based on projecting their performance as of December 31, 2019 through the end of the performance period.
+We have estimated for purposes of this disclosure that PSUs and PCUs awarded under the Replacement Plan and LTI Plan are valued based on projecting their performance as of December 31, 2019 through the end of the performance period.
+Note, however, that the value of these accelerated PSU and PCU awards would ultimately reflect actual performance and, accordingly the amounts payable in respect of such PSU and PCU awards under this scenario could be greater or less than the amounts reported.